-d) JOINT VENTURE
+c) JOINT VENTURE

 Goldshore Capital Limited ("Goldshore"), a 40% owned associated company, was incorporated in the British Virgin Islands.
-It is principally engaged in the management and operation of four electronic gaming clubs in Nepal, along the Nepal and Indian border, on a joint venture basis with a local company since 2012.
+It is principally engaged in the management and operation of four electronic gaming clubs in Nepal, on a joint venture basis with a local company since 2012.
+The clubs are strategically spread across four main border crossings between Nepal and India, with an aim to bring their facilities closer to their major customers from India.